 The Answer vs. The Action Gap

-AI receptionists solve the availability problem.
-They answer every call in under 5 seconds, 24/7, without sick days or vacations.
+An AI virtual receptionist solves the availability problem.
+AI receptionists answer every call in under 5 seconds, 24/7, without sick days or vacations.
 But answering isn't enough.

 Without integration, here's what happens: Your AI answers a call.
 The customer wants a quote.
 The AI collects their name, phone, email, and project details.
 The conversation ends.
 The data sits in a transcript.
 You read it 6 hours later.
 You call back.
 They don't answer.
 You try again tomorrow.
 They've already hired someone else.